-WHEN: The inaugural “Before I Die” ABQ festival is slated for five days, Friday, October 20, 2017 to Tuesday, October 24, 2017, at various locations around Albuquerque.
+WHEN: The inaugural “Before I Die” ABQ festival will be held Friday, October 20, 2017 to Wednesday, October 25, 2017, at various locations around Albuquerque.

 WHAT: “Before I Die” festivals are part of a growing social movement to foster reflection about how we as individuals and as a society manage death and dying.
 By providing space and opportunities to openly discuss end-of-life issues, we can improve the percentage of those who plan ahead and take actions to address our mortality.

-The “Before I Die” ABQ five-day festival has educational, entertaining elements such as field trips, art, movies, theater, panel discussions and Death Café conversations.
+The “Before I Die” ABQ festival has educational, entertaining elements such as field trips, art, movies, theater, panel discussions and Death Café conversations.
 Before I Die festivals have drawn thousands to events in Cardiff, Wales (UK), Indianapolis, IN and Louisville, KY.
-In Indianapolis, 800 people attended 28 activities over three days.
+At Indianapolis’ festival in 2016, 800 people attended 28 activities over three days.

-WHERE: Events take place at multiple locations and venues around Albuquerque, New Mexico during the five days of “Before I Die” ABQ.
+WHERE: Events take place at multiple locations and venues around Albuquerque, New Mexico during “Before I Die” ABQ.
 They include:

 - A kickoff party, “Prelude to Eternity,” on Friday, October 20

-- Daily Death Café discussions at local venues around Albuquerque
+- Daily Death Café discussions at venues around Albuquerque

 - Tours of local cemeteries, funeral homes and crematoria